Shashankreddysunkara/blog/_pages/about.md

 ---
 **DevOps/SysOps Engineer strong with AWS, Jenkins, Docker & Grafana with work experience in the USA, GERMANY and INDIA.**

-**Proud to be Arctic Code Vault Contributor, PRO Github user, and down to earth young fella resifing in GERMANY.**
+**Proud to be Arctic Code Vault Contributor, PRO Github user, and down to earth young fella residing in GERMANY.**

 **Haben sie einen guten tag!**